OleksandrKucherenko/sclr.app/doc/adr/0009-how-we-will-store-runtime-updates.md

 - added kotlin test dependency
 - added robolectric dependency for unit testing, mock Android classes for unit tests
 - `./gradlew test -t` run in continuous mode with watching file system changes
+- rollback to the initial version of the Template is problematic.
+As workaround can be used metadata to store the original settings of the template.